ujikCz/ReactiveHTML/README.md

 ```

 ## memo method
-This method is for better performance in your app.
+This method is optimalization method.
-If this used on any virtual node or component, this component or virtual node will never update its children and attributes, props and states.

-So if we have static virtual nodes or static components, this feature is very handy.
-Your app will be better optimized and faster.
+If you have virtual element that is static or never be updated, skip the update process of his attributes and children.

 ```
 ReactiveHTML.memo(html`<div>Hello, world!</div>`);
 ```